danieltjw/react-django-events/README.md

 ### Privacy

-Person's private information such as phone numbers are not revealed by the API.
+A person's private information, such as phone numbers, are not revealed by the API but only used when sending SMS.

 ---